ubuntu-mate/ubuntu-mate.org/blog/20160128-ubuntu-mate-xenial-alpha2.md

   * The cryptsetup password prompt is not shown.
     * [LP: #1359689](https://bugs.launchpad.net/bugs/1359689)
     * [LP: #1530548](https://bugs.launchpad.net/bugs/1530548)
-  * Shutdown/Restart of the live session does not work in Virtualbox, VMWave and KVM guests.
+  * Shutdown/Restart of the live session does not work in Virtualbox and VMWave guests.
     * [LP: #1447038](https://bugs.launchpad.net/bugs/1447038)
   * The input box for editing a Wired connection static IP address doesn't appear correctly.
     * [LP: #1530323](https://bugs.launchpad.net/bugs/1530323)